problems with handling BIG files..

 There should be a way for Darktable to avoid full memory to happen.
 I don't know.. something like : drop a thread of thumbnail creation when memory is at a certain level.

-#2 Updated by Ulrich Pegelow almost 6 years ago
+#2 Updated by Ulrich Pegelow about 6 years ago

 Sounds like darktable starts to allocate more memory than is available as physical RAM.
 If that happens your system will go into swapping mode which is so slow that the system seemingly is hanging.